emsi76/unifi_rclone.webdav/README.md

 Same as Installation (existing config, htpasswd and root folder won't be touched).

 <h2>Use (WebDav Client)</h2>
-Connect with your preferred WebDav Client to the url/ip of your UDM using the configured port (defaults: 55007)
+Connect with your preferred WebDav Client via https to the url/ip of your UDM using the configured port (defaults: 55007).
+Depending on the ssl certs you are using on your UDM you will have to trust the cert.